 Kentucky Power plans to strengthen the power grid in eastern Kentucky by making upgrades to aging transmission infrastructure in Perry and Leslie counties.

-The Hazard - Wooton Project is the first project under the Eastern Kentucky Transmission Program.
-The project will rebuild approximately 7 miles of existing 161-kilovolt (kV) transmission line and make upgrades to other transmission facilities to ensure continued reliable electric service to customers.
+The Hazard - Wooton Transmission Line Project involves rebuilding approximately 7 miles of existing 161-kilovolt (kV) transmission line and making upgrades to other transmission facilities.
+These upgrades help to ensure continued reliable electric service to customers.

 Construction is currently underway and expected to be complete by the end of 2021.

 12/07/20: Transmission line construction is complete and the line is in-service.
 Substation construction is expected to begin in Spring 2021.
 All work is expected to be complete by the end of the year.